10 Best Car Audio Video Input Adapters

 Sizing and Physical Fit

-Before you add any adapter, look at the space around your car’s USB or HDMI port.
-Many wireless CarPlay and Android Auto dongles are no larger than a thumb drive, but video streaming boxes and HDMI input adapters are often bigger and may need to live in the glove box or center console.
-Measure the clearance between the port and the surrounding trim, and check whether the included cable length is enough to reach a hidden mounting spot.
+Before you add any adapter, look at the space around the USB or HDMI port.
+Many wireless dongles are no larger than a thumb drive, but video streaming boxes and HDMI input adapters are often larger and may need to live in the glove box or center console.
+Measure the clearance between the port and the surrounding trim, and check whether the included cable is long enough to reach a hidden mounting spot.
 Heat matters too: adapters with active streaming processors run warmer than simple wireless bridges, so avoid enclosing them in tight, unventilated compartments.

 Feature Tradeoffs: Wireless vs. Video Input vs. Streaming